JoelVaarala/ohjelmistoprojekti2_front/README.md

 In Chat screen user can write messages with other users that are going to the same events.

 <h3>Swipes</h3>
 In Swipes screen there is event cards that user can swipe.
-If user wants to go to the event, then he/she has to swipe right and if user is not interested then he/she has to swipe left. <br>
+If user wants to go to the event, then he/she has to swipe right and if user is not interested then he/she has to swipe left. <br><br>

-User can also choose what kind of events he/she wants to go.<br>
+User can also choose what kind of events he/she wants to go.<br><br>
-User can choose to go Open, Public or Private events.<br>
+User can choose to go Open, Public or Private events.<br><br>
 Public events are events that anyone can join, and private events are events that user himself/herself has done and can choose who can join to their private events.

 <h3>Edit profile</h3>